 Parquet is similar to marquetry but consists of solid pieces of wood arranged in a geometric pattern.
 In marquetry, it is not solid wood but rather a top layer or veneer of wood which forms the pattern.
 Parquet is usually found on flooring and the tops of country furniture.

 Advantages - This is the authentic way of creating table tops which last a lifetime.
 These table tops are a work of art and genuine artisanship.
-A variety of classic designs, such as the herringbone shown here can be customised based on dimension and design of the table top.
+A variety of classic designs, such as the chevron shown here can be customised based on dimension and design of the table top.
 The table can withstand damage and be repaired several times, since it is made of authentic wood.

 Disadvantages - The parquet top, much like an authentically made parquet floor, has a tendency to open and expose joints (as can be seen in the photos above.)
 These are not cracks or flaws.
 A minor rubbing, which can be achieved by a painter in two hours can fill these gaps if they appear.